Make a Donation Include a Gift in Your Will

 If you already have a Will and are thinking about leaving a gift to Opportunity International, you can add a simple codicil (a short document that is added to your Will).

 The best thing to do is to speak to your solicitor who will advise you on how to create or amend an existing Will.

-The key information that your solicitor will need is that bequests should be left to Opportunity International UK and must use our registered charity numbers (UK number 1107713; Scotland number SC039692) and registered address:
+The key information that your solicitor will need is that bequests should be left to Opportunity International UK.
+They will need our registered charity numbers (UK number 1107713; Scotland number SC039692) and registered address:

 How much does Opportunity International spend on administration and fundraising costs?

-In 2012, for every £1 donated, we spent 93p helping to provide much needed microfinance services to our 3.9 million clients across the world.
-The remaining 7p was used to help us raise more money.
-You can download our 2012 financial summary here.
+In 2017, for every £1 donated, we spent 90p helping to provide financial service and training to over 9 million clients across the world.
+The remaining 10p was used to help us raise more money.
+You can download our 2017 financial summary here.

 What types of gifts are there?